Basics of Cricket

 The cricket pitch can be of any size.
 They usually play on a grass pitch of round or oval shape, which is about 165 meters from edge to edge.
 Such a field should be flat, though the surface of the famous Lords stadium in London has a difference in levels of up to 2.75m.

 In the centre of the pitch, there is a rectangular rolled area with short-cut grass.
 Here, on the central platform, the main events of the match happen.
 In some countries, due to their climate, it is not possible to provide natural or specially grown grass.
 This area can be covered with artificial grass or some other unique materials.
 The central platform is approximately 3 metres wide and 20 metres long, and there are wickets at both ends.
 The wicket is 23 centimetres wide, and consists of three wooden poles stuck into the ground at such a distance from each other that a ball cannot pass between them.
 At 1.22 metres in front of both wickets, there is a batsman's crease line.

 There are two teams of 11 players each taking part in the match.

 In elite cricket, a match can last 3-5 days, depending on the rules of the competition or a series of games.
-During such a match, both teams are given two rounds of bowling and batting.
-At the lower level, the duration of a match is generally 1 day, and each side is given only one round of bowling and batting.
+During such a game, both teams are given two rounds of bowling and batting.
+At the lower level, the duration of a match is generally one day, and each side is offered only one round of bowling and batting.

-The other team are all present on the playing field.
+The other team is all present on the playing field.
 One player performs the function of a wicket-keeper.
-The remaining players are fielders and at least five of them will take on a role as a bowler.
+The remaining players are fielders, and at least five of them will take on the role of bowler.